-65 algorithmic tools to support retrospective review.
-Additionally, when agencies 66 incorporate retrospective reviews in their Learning Agendas and Annual Evaluation 67 Plans, as described in Recommendation 2021-2, they should include information about 68 the use of algorithmic tools.
-69 6.
-Agencies should maintain their regulations in a format that facilitates the effective use of 70 algorithmic tools in retrospective review, for example by including relevant metadata.
-71 7.
-Agencies should also develop their own internal evaluation and oversight mechanisms for 72 algorithmic tools used in retrospective review, both for initial approval of a tool and for 73 regular oversight of the tool.
-Agency considerations should include risk management and 74 regular monitoring responsibilities.
-75 8.
-The Office of Management and Budget should provide guidance on the acquisition and 76 use of algorithmic tools to support retrospective review.
-77 9.
-The General Services Administration should continue to explore options for using 78 algorithmic tools to support retrospective review and share its findings and capabilities 79 with other agencies.
-80 10 Agencies should consider piloting new algorithmic tools to test and measure their 81 effectiveness for purposes of retrospective review.
+- 5. When agencies publish retrospective review plans and descriptions of specific retrospective reviews, as described in Recommendation 2021-2, Periodic Retrospective Review, they should disclose whether, and if so, explain how, they plan to use or used algorithmic tools to support retrospective review.
+Additionally, when agencies incorporate retrospective reviews in their Learning Agendas and Annual Evaluation Plans, as described in Recommendation 2021-2, they should include information about the use of algorithmic tools. - When a retrospective review using an algorithmic tool serves as a basis for a new rulemaking, agencies should explain how the tool contributed to the decision to develop the new rule. - 7.
+Agencies should also develop their own internal evaluation and oversight mechanisms for algorithmic tools used in retrospective review, both for initial approval of a tool and for regular oversight of the tool.
+Agency considerations should include risk management and regular monitoring responsibilities. - 8.
+The Office of Management and Budget should provide guidance on the acquisition and use of algorithmic tools to support retrospective review. - The General Services Administration should continue to explore options for using algorithmic tools to support retrospective review and share its findings and capabilities with other agencies. - 10.
+Agencies should consider piloting new algorithmic tools to test and measure their effectiveness for purposes of retrospective review.